seanbreckenridge/ttally/README.md

 Food(when=datetime.datetime(2020, 9, 27, 6, 53, 44, tzinfo=datetime.timezone.utc), calories=50, food='ginger chai')]
 ```

+... or into JSON using `ttally export food`

 The `from-json` command can be used to send this JSON which matches a model, i.e. providing a non-interactive interface to add items, in case I want to [call this from a script](bin/cz)

 `hpi query` from [`HPI`](https://github.com/seanbreckenridge/HPI) can be used with the `ttally.funcs` module, like: